 Entrepreneurship seminars and workshops are provided by community colleges across Illinois.
 These learning opportunities are open to individuals who are interested in starting a business and for individuals who are currently running their own business.
 Individual assistance is provided with business plans, finances, state and federal employment laws and other resources needed to be successful.
-Many of the community colleges providing entrepreneurship programming are
+Many of the community colleges providing entrepreneurship programming are part of the Illinois Entrepreneurship Network which is sponsored by the Illinois Department of Commerce and Economic Opportunity (DCEO).

-Entrepreneurship seminars and workshops at community colleges helped in the creation of 44 new businesses, expansion of 20 businesses, and retention of another 19 businesses. part of the Illinois Entrepreneurship Network which is sponsored by the Illinois Department of Commerce and Economic Opportunity (DCEO).
+Entrepreneurship seminars and workshops at community colleges helped in the creation of 44 new businesses, expansion of 20 businesses, and retention of another 19 businesses.

-Community colleges conducted 597 entrepreneurship seminars and workshops for 8,342 participants during fiscal year 2008.
+entrepreneurship seminars and workshops for 8,342 participants during fiscal year 2008.
 This helped in the creation of 44 new businesses, expansion of 20 businesses, and retention of another 19 businesses.
 As a result, 136 jobs were created and 60 jobs were retained.